News Interview Tips for Handling a Combative Situation

 Solution: let him vent while keeping him in his seat.
 Remind him that you're giving him the chance to make his case to your audience, but he has to speak and not waste this opportunity.

 - He will turn into the questioner and ask you your opinion.

-Solution: If he says, "Don't you think as a journalist that I've been mistreated and deserve more respect?" say that the answer is up to a judge, or voters, and is not your call to make.
+Solution: If he says, "Don't you think that I've been mistreated and deserve more respect?" say that the answer is up to a judge, or voters, and is not your call to make.
 Responding with, "Let me ask the questions," is likely too aggressive in an already tense environment.